 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

-A students wishes to ask the University of Puget Sound to amend a record should write to the University official responsible for the record, clearly identify the part of the record the student' wants changed, and specify when it should be changed.
+A student seeking to amend an education record should write to the university official responsible for the record, clearly identify the part of the record the student wants amended, and specify why the record should be amended.

 Family Policy Compliance Office

 The University of Puget Sound designates the following types of student information as “directory information.”
 Such information may be disclosed by the University of Puget Sound at its discretion.